sateeshperi/2019-DCG-UNR/code_of_conduct.md

 Need Help?
 ----------

-You can reach Dr. Elias Oziolor, at [emoziolor@ucdavis.edu](mailto:emoziolor@ucdavis.edu).
+You can reach Sateesh Peri, at [perisateesh@nevada.unr.edu](mailto:perisateesh@nevada.unr.edu).
 You can also talk to any of the instructors or TAs if you need immediate help, or (in an emergency) call 911.

-Titus Brown, [ctbrown@ucdavis.edu](mailto:ctbrown@ucdavis.edu) is the person to contact if Elias is not available.
+Richard Tillett, [rltillett@unr.edu](mailto:rltillett@unr.edu) is the person to contact if Sateesh is not available.

 The Quick Version
 -----------------